melt-umn/melt-website/content/silver/concepts/origins.md

  - `--no-redex` causes the code to not track redexes.
 Redexes are a neat feature and a cool part of the theory but not necessary if all you want to do is avoid having to use a `location` annotation for error messages.
 This can be somewhat (5%) faster than leaving redexes on if you aren't using them.
  - `--tracing-origins` causes the code to attach notes indicating the control flow path that lead to constructing each node to it's origins.
 This can be a neat debugging feature, but is also quite slow.

-## Build Issues

-Because of [the issues with the silver build system](https://github.com/melt-umn/silver/issues/36) it's possible to get in situations where either semantically wrong code (no origins when there should be), inefficient code, or crashing code is generated if `--clean` is not used after changing compiler flags or trackedness of nonterminals.
-To avoid this: **rebuild with `--clean` every time you (1) change the `tracked`ness of something or (2) change any of the compiler flags relating to origins (`--force-origins`, `--no-origins`, `--no-redex`, `--tracing-origins`.)**
-TODO: Fix #36 and resolve this issue.
+Just changing compiler flags that affect the translation will not cause anything to be re-translated if none of the grammar source files have been touched.
+Thus you should re-build with `--clean` when changing any of the above compiler flags.